digital-skills-for-researchers/coursebook/modules/shell/badges/navigator.md

 ## Assessor Checklist

 1. Completed tasks without help, or only shell-based help eg. `man`
-2. Minimal number of mistakes made, by mentor judgement.
+2. Minimal number of mistakes made, by assessor judgement.